What is a Post Meal BG Spike?

-A post-meal spike refers to the temporary high blood sugar that occurs soon after eating.3 These post-meal highs occur because of a mismatch between the rate at which food raises blood sugar, and the rate at which insulin acts to balance the BG-raising effects of that food.
+A post-meal spike refers to the temporary high blood sugar that occurs soon after eating.
+These post-meal highs occur because of a mismatch between the rate at which food raises blood sugar, and the rate at which insulin acts to balance the BG-raising effects of that food.
 But what qualifies as a spike?
 How do I know if my T1D child's BG is spiking?
 Why do spikes happen?
-Why does it even matter?
+Do spikes even matter?

 What number qualifies as a “spike”?